String of Pearls Plant Care Guide

 -

-Natural remedy: Increase humidity immediately (win-win!), wipe leaves with a damp cloth, spray with neem oil
+Natural remedy: Increase air circulation, wipe strands gently with a damp cloth, use neem oil spray

 -

-The white cotton crashers: These little cotton-ball lookalikes love to hide in cozy leaf joints - they're drawn to stressed plants.
+The white cotton crashers: These little cotton-ball lookalikes love to hide in the joints where pearls connect to stems.

 Gentle removal: Dab with rubbing alcohol on a cotton swab (they dissolve instantly), or use insecticidal soap spray